 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
 Check that the POWER indicator light on the projector lights orange after power has been applied. - Remove the lens cap.
-If it is closed, it could become deformed due to the heat produced by the projection lamp. - 3.
-Press () Power on the projector or remote control to start the projector.
-As soon as the lamp lights up, a "Power On Tone" will be heard.
+If it is closed, it could become deformed due to the heat produced by the projection lamp. - Press (b) Power on the projector or remote control to start the projector.
 The POWER indicator light flashes green and stays green when the projector is on.

 The start up procedure takes about 30 seconds.
 In the later stage of start up, a startup logo is projected.